• Skip to primary navigation

 The best is immediately.
 However, you can make them the night before, refrigerate and eat up to 2 days.
 Any longer than that and the rice gets tough or at least that is my thought on it.

 If you are making tuna mayo rice balls, then not too long as it has mayo in it.
 It is better to be safe than sorry.
 If you are making your onigiri with umeboshi or salted cured fish, then it can stay at room temperature for up to 6 hours before consumption.
-In Japan, we used to have these little packs that you place in the freezer to keep your food cool for lunches and picnics.
+If you want a rice treat that can last longer at room temperature, try our kimchi rice balls.

 Top down photo of 3 onigiri with 2 with black sesame sprinkles and one with tomago (egg) sprinkles on top.